kcamp1/OCS-Docs/Documentation/DataViews/DataViews_API.md

 #### 200

-OK - retrieved the data views (could be an empty array).
-Return type: [DataViewDefinition]
+OK - retrieved the Data Views (could be an empty array)

 ```json
 [